T

 PaceStandard

-This 5-day itinerary for couples in Chiang Mai balances cultural immersion, culinary exploration, and wellness.
-You'll explore ancient temples, savor authentic Northern Thai cuisine, engage with local artisans, and experience ethical elephant encounters.
-The pace is balanced, allowing for relaxation and spontaneous discoveries, with a mid-range budget in mind.
+This 5-day Chiang Mai itinerary balances cultural immersion, culinary exploration, and wellness activities for couples on a mid-range budget.
+You'll explore ancient temples, vibrant markets, and serene natural settings, with opportunities to indulge in authentic Northern Thai cuisine and experience local life.
+The pace is balanced, allowing for both iconic sights and relaxed discovery.

 Day 1 · Chiang Mai